 Zion National Park is a lovely place to visit during spring.
 April is many people’s favorite time of the year to hike in the Zions.
 During Spring, Zion is not very crowded, the trees are bright green and the weather, mild and encouraging.
 If you are planning on going to Zion National Park this Spring, you need to be prepared and informed to ensure that your adventure will be memorable and fun.
 Below is a guide to all you need to know before embarking on hiking Zion in April.

 April is the wettest season in Zion National Park and the weather fluctuates unpredictably at this time of year.
 Maximum temperatures average at 90°F while minimum temperatures average at 34°F. However, these might vary due to changes in elevation and time of day.
 It is therefore advisable for you to dress in layers and carry something heavy for the colder times of the day.
-In April, There are high chances of rainfall and it is advisable for you to carry a light rain coat and mud boots that are water resistant since it will likely be muddy.
-It is advisable to avoid the Narrows at this time of the year since they are still very chilly and may not make for a conducive hike unless you are looking to challenge yourself.
+In April, There are high chances of rainfall and it is advisable for you to carry a light raincoat and mud boots that are water resistant since it will likely be muddy.
+The Zion Narrows is one of the most popular trails in Zion and you will most definitely get wet if you take this trail in April.
+The waters will be quite chilly so be preapared for that.

 If you are planning on spending the night in the park, it is advisable to prepare for chilly nights.
 It is reported that in some areas of the park, there are still patches of snow that has not yet cleared from winter and therefore you should expect chilly conditions especially at night.